 - Open-spaces spread distractions and diseases .

 - Open-spaces don't allow one to really focus.

 The lovers always use what I consider the same shallow auditing companies formatted arguments: communication.
-While the haters tend to show a wider set of arguments, showing some more free thinking?
+While the haters tend to show a broader and more fine grained set of arguments.
+Showing some more free thinking and open-mindedness

 The main argument.

-In my opinion, the first argument that it emulates and promotes information sharing and team-spirit buildup is the worst one.
+In my opinion, the first argument is the worst one: open-spaces emulate and promote information sharing and team-spirit buildup.

 During my 40+ years career, I was brought to work in different organizations, public administrations, international organizations, startups, corporations, I have observed that the only information shared in open-spaces is yesterday's evening party with your beer buddies, football and your vacation.

 Real Information Exchange